 “Waiting” is also a common belief where I live, and many new puppy owners will delay obedience training until six months.
 It is wrong though, and not the best thing for a puppy.
 Puppies can actually start training when only a few weeks old.
 I have begun basic training as early as 5 weeks, and since most new dog owners will not bring their puppy home until 8 weeks of age, their puppy is plenty old enough to start training.

 There are a few things you need to remember when training a small puppy, though:

-I buy liver and make my own training treats, but this product is a lot more convenient (and a LOT less messy).
+Chicken liver treats are excellent, and instead of the mess of buying liver and cutting it up I use this treat.
 Be sure to cut them up very small when training a new puppy.
 They should be no bigger than 1/3 of your little fingernail, and if you are working with a toy breed make them even smaller.